 Worldwide, commercial electric utility power is generated and distributed in “three-phase” (3-Φ) form.
-To derive the “single-phase” residential, light commercial and small office power typically used throughout North America, a utility transformer at the street connects to one of the three energized “hot” legs of the utility’s 3-Φ distribution system.
+To derive the “single-phase” residential, light commercial and small office power typically used throughout North, Central and most of South America, a utility transformer at the street connects to one of the three energized “hot” legs of the utility’s 3-Φ distribution system.
 The transformer’s winding ratio is designed to adapt the utility’s distribution voltage, as its input, to the desired single phase, 120V/240V output that end-users require.

 There is, however, a second way to derive a power source that looks and acts very much like that derived from a street transformer.
 Terminology is our enemy here.
 This second method is sometimes called a “split phase” source and sometimes called a “network connected” source.
 And unfortunately, the term “split phase” also has other meanings.
 I will use the term “split phase” to refer to a method of powering residential and light commercial customers via a direct attachment to a true 3-Φ, wye-connected distribution circuit.
 That is, to describe an alternative means of powering loads (homes, offices, stores) that would otherwise need to be powered by a true single phase 120V/240V circuit.